 - Extraskeletal Myxoid Chondrosarcoma (EMC) - These are painless lumps that are soft or gelatinous to touch.

 Examples of these benign tumors are ossifying fibromyxoid tumor, perivascular epithelioid cell tumor, angiomyolipoma, and sugar cell tumor, lymphangioleiomyomatosis, giant cell tumor of the tendon sheath and pigmented villonodular synovitis, myoepithelial tumors of soft tissue, and glomus tissue tumor.

 Benign tumors that are the least aggressive are lipoma, lipomatosis, lipoblastoma or lipoblastomatosis, angiolipoma, angiomyolipoma, angiomyolipoma, hibernoma, granular cell tumors, elastoma, hemangioma, leiomyoma, schwannoma, neurofibroma, myxoma, angiomyxoma, and angiofibroma.

 What Are the Treatment Options for Sarcoma?

-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
 Specialists experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to develop a customized treatment plan to ensure the best outcome possible.
-Patients also benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSKCC.
-MSKCC doctors see more than 600 new patients with sarcoma every year and operate on tumors considered inoperable by other cancer centers.
+Patients also benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSK.
+MSK doctors see more than 600 new patients with sarcoma every year and operate on tumors considered inoperable by other cancer centers.
 They have published their experience in diagnosing and treating more than 10,000 patients with soft tissue sarcoma.